The 2023 shortlist recognises the scholarly contribution and quality of six history monographs published in 2022.

 - its author’s first solely written history book;

-- on a subject within a field of British or Irish history;
+- on a subject within a field of European or World History;

 - an original and scholarly work of historical research by an author who received their doctoral degree from a British or Irish university;

-The Gladstone Memorial Trust made it possible for the RHS to launch the Gladstone History book prize in 1998, in honour of the value William Gladstone placed on the study of history.
+The Gladstone Memorial Trust made it possible for the RHS to launch the Gladstone History book prize in 1998.
 The Prize subsequently received support from the Linbury Trust.
 Find out more about the Prize, and its previous winners, on the RHS website.

 The RHS Whitfield Prize is awarded to a first monograph in the field of British and Irish History.
-This year’s shortlist of six titles is also now available, with the winner announced on Friday 22 July.
+This year’s shortlist of six titles is also now available, with the winner announced in late June / early July.